Violent ’80s and ’90s Anime Defying Censorship Rules

 1989-1994│Mini series

-Angel Cop is a six-part anime series directed by Ichiro Itano that delves into a violent and politically charged vision of the future.
+Angel Cop is a six-part anime series directed by Ichiro Itano that delves into a vi0lent and politically charged vision of the future.
 Set in a near-future Japan besieged by terrorist threats, the story follows Angel, a no-nonsense agent of a special security unit tasked with protecting the country from internal and external enemies.
-The series distinguishes itself with its relentless depiction of violence—featuring brutal gunfights, graphic injuries, and a level of bloodshed that rarely allows the viewer to look away.
-The hyper-violent action scenes, combined with its dark and often controversial storyline, have made Angel Cop a cult favorite among fans of gritty, mature anime.
+The series distinguishes itself with its relentless depiction of violence—featuring gory shootouts, graphic injuries, and a level of bloodshed that rarely allows the viewer to look away.
+The hyper-violent action scenes, combined with its dark and often controversial storyline, have made Angel Cop a cult favorite among fans of gritty, dark anime.

 8. Goku - Midnight Eye